-Should Ontario Fast-Track Renewable Energy Approvals?
+Should Ontario Streamline Approvals for Renewable Energy Projects?

 Official title: Amending the Renewable Energy Approval regulation to remove certain project types from the process and streamline the review of Natural Heritage Assessments